Skip to main content

 Nick Shook's takeaways:

 2. The Saints are in a tough place without Derek Carr.
 Backup quarterback Spencer Rattler's early success didn't last a full game and appears as if it is dwindling at this point, so much that he was pulled for Jake Haener in the second half on Sunday.
-His replacement fared about as well as Rattler, as New Orleans' offense was largely stuck in mud all afternoon while allowing their quarterbacks to be sacked five times.
+His replacement fared about as well as Rattler, as New Orleans' offense was largely stuck in mud all afternoon while allowing its quarterbacks to be sacked five times.
 Their longest play was on a screen to Alvin Kamara for 34 yards on a drive that ended in a punt.
-They finished with 366 total yards, but were just 2 of 16 on third down, punting on nine of their 13 possessions.
+They finished with 366 total yards, but were just 2-of-16 on third down, punting on nine of their 13 possessions.
 The Saints didn't reach the end zone all day and only reached eight points via two field goals and a safety.
 By the time the game was out of reach, TV viewers were treated to copious shots of a dismayed Carr in street clothes on the sideline.
-Neither Rattler or Haener is capable of keeping this ship afloat, it seems, and until Carr returns they'll likely be stuck in this situation -- especially against physical defenses like the Chargers.
+Neither Rattler nor Haener is capable of keeping this ship afloat, it seems, and until Carr returns, the Saints will likely be stuck in this situation -- especially against physical defenses like the Chargers.

 3. Ladd McConkey is hitting his stride.
 McConkey was one of my favorite players at the 2024 NFL Scouting Combine, and after fighting through injuries through the first third of the season, it appears as if McConkey is starting to figure it out.
 He's quickly emerging as Herbert's best target and powered their passing game against the Saints, finishing with six catches for 111 yards and two touchdowns.
 He's shifty, has excellent hands, run sharp routes and is becoming a YAC beast, as demonstrated by his 60-yard touchdown reception Sunday.
 Herbert needs a trusted target in this offense, especially after the departures of Keenan Allen and Mike Williams, and he's found one in McConkey.